owencooke/orchard_art/README.md

 # Orchard Art

-A website designed for displaying the gallery of a local YEG artist.
+A website designed for displaying the gallery of a local artist.
 Visually representative of the artist's work.
 Functional features such as commission requests will be implemented.